Last Updated on

 “I am speaking to you from the Cabinet Room at 10 Downing Street.
 This morning the British Ambassador in Berlin handed the German Government a final note stating that, unless we hear from them by 11 o’clock that they were prepared at once to withdraw their troops from Poland, a state of war would exist between us.
 I have to tell you now that no such undertaking has been received, and that consequently this country is at war with Germany.”

 April 1940: in a disastrous campaign to deny Germany access to Swedish iron ore and control of Norway, British and French troops were routed by the Germans – who had also occupied strategically-placed Denmark in just 6 hours while they were about it.
-The German ‘Blitzkrieg’ (lightening war) went on to sweep through the Netherlands, Belgium and France, starting on 10th May.
-Holland surrendered on 14th May, Belgium on 28th.
-Between 26th May and 4th June, Britain evacuated 198,000 of its forces and 140,000 French, from Dunkirk – thus creating a story that has become part of British folklore; it takes particular genius to turn defeat into some kind of achievement.
+The German ‘Blitzkrieg’ (lightning war) went on to sweep through the Netherlands, Belgium and France, starting on 10 May.
+Holland surrendered on 14 May, Belgium on 28.
+Between 26 May and 4 June, Britain evacuated 198,000 of its forces and 140,000 French, from Dunkirk – thus creating a story that has become part of British folklore; it takes particular genius to turn defeat into some kind of achievement.
 (It is perhaps a good moment to mention that the story of Britain’s military war is told in hundreds of movies, most of which seem to star John Mills, Richard Attenborough or Michael Redgrave – look them up if you don’t know).
 Some in France regarded Britain’s decision to evacuate forces from Dunkirk as a betrayal.
 Almost 192,000 additional Allied personnel were evacuated from other ports in France in late June.
 Most of the British Expeditionary Force’s equipment – tanks, trucks and so forth – was left in France.
-On 22nd June, France surrendered.
+On 22 June, France surrendered.

 After the fall of France, Britain was on its own.
-It was in no position to beat Germany, but did enough to ensure that Germany would not win.
+It was in no position to beat Germany at the time, but could do enough to ensure that Germany would not win.
 The leadership of its new Prime Minister, Winston Churchill, was inspirational, and decisive.
 Many voices in Britain called for a negotiated peace; Churchill recognised the long-term folly of this course of action and galvanised resistance.
 He later wrote, “I felt…that all my past life had been but a preparation for this hour and for this trial”.
-His strategic vision was masterful and his work-rate was phenomenal; in his speeches, as journalist Beverly Nichols wrote, “He took the English language and sent it into battle.”
-For example:
+His strategic vision was masterful, his work-rate phenomenal; in his speeches, as journalist Ed Murrow wrote, “He took the English language and sent it into battle.”

 “We shall go on to the end.
 We shall fight in France, we shall fight on the seas and oceans, we shall fight with growing confidence and growing strength in the air, we shall defend our island, whatever the cost may be.
 We shall fight on the beaches, we shall fight on the landing grounds, we shall fight in the fields and in the streets, we shall fight in the hills; we shall never surrender, and if, which I do not for a moment believe, this island or a large part of it were subjugated and starving, then our Empire beyond the seas, armed and guarded by the British Fleet, would carry on the struggle, until, in God’s good time, the New World, with all its power and might, steps forth to the rescue and the liberation of the old.”